 Before moving to China, I had a million and one questions about how to travel and live in China.
 We backpacked China a few years ago but never stayed for longer than a month.

 The first few weeks consisted of hopelessly searching, trying to work out apps and how to write my address in Chinese, and eventually figuring out that China is the most convenient place to live and travel in because of the awesome apps.
 So, here are THE best apps for China Travel.

 Note: It is worth investing in a smartphone if you don’t already have one, most of these apps require the internet.

 Best China Apps you need to travel

 1. Express VPN (or similar)

-Express VPN is one of the better apps and you can download a 7 day free trial – do this the day you are leaving for China.
+Personally, we believe Express VPN is one of the best VPNs in China and you can download a 7-day free trial – do this the day you are leaving for China.
 The 7 days start straight away but the app must be downloaded before entering the country; you will not be able to access it once you are in China.